QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Learn the tag: div

-The tags main, header, footer, section, etc. introduced in HTML5 are simply named div.
+The tags main, header, footer, section, etc. introduced in HTML5 are simply named divs.
 A div is a container, allowing you to group tags.
 This makes the code more readable, and later, it may help if you want to apply a style to a group of components.

 Note that a div is "invisible", meaning that the user won't see any changes if you used a div or not.